Christianity in the 1st century: Split with Judaism

 There was a slowly growing chasm between Gentile Christians, and Jews and Jewish Christians, rather than a sudden split.
-Even though it is commonly thought that Paul established a Gentile church, it took a century for a complete break to manifest.
-Growing tensions led to a starker separation that was virtually complete by the time Jewish Christians refused to join in the Bar Kokhba Jewish revolt of 132.
+Even though Paul is commonly thought to have established a Gentile church, it took a century for a complete break to manifest.
+Growing tensions led to a starker separation that was virtually complete when Jewish Christians refused to join in the Bar Kokhba Jewish revolt of 132.
 Certain events are perceived as pivotal in the growing rift between Christianity and Judaism.

 The destruction of Jerusalem and the consequent dispersion of Jews and Jewish Christians from the city (after the Bar Kokhba revolt) ended any pre-eminence of the Jewish-Christian leadership in Jerusalem.
 Early Christianity grew further apart from Judaism to establish itself as a predominantly Gentile religion, and Antioch became the first Gentile Christian community with stature.

 The hypothetical Council of Jamnia c.
 85 is often stated to have condemned all who claimed the Messiah had already come, and Christianity in particular, excluding them from attending synagogue.
 However, the formulated prayer in question (birkat ha-minim) is considered by other scholars to be unremarkable in the history of Jewish and Christian relations.
 There is a scarcity of evidence for Jewish persecution of "heretics" in general, or Christians in particular, in the period between 70 and 135.

 It is probable that the condemnation of Jamnia included many groups, of which the Christians were but one, and did not necessarily mean excommunication.
-That some of the later church fathers only recommended against synagogue attendance makes it improbable that an anti-Christian prayer was a common part of the synagogue liturgy.
+That some of the later church fathers recommended only against synagogue attendance makes it improbable that an anti-Christian prayer was a common part of the synagogue liturgy.
 Jewish Christians continued to worship in synagogues for centuries.

 During the late 1st century, Judaism was a legal religion with the protection of Roman law, worked out in compromise with the Roman state over two centuries (see Anti-Judaism in the Roman Empire for details).
 In contrast, Christianity was not legalized until the 313 Edict of Milan.
 Observant Jews had special rights, including the privilege of abstaining from civic pagan rites.
 Christians were initially identified with the Jewish religion by the Romans, but as they became more distinct, Christianity became a problem for Roman rulers.
 Around the year 98, the emperor Nerva decreed that Christians did not have to pay the annual tax upon the Jews, effectively recognizing them as distinct from Rabbinic Judaism.
 This opened the way to Christians being persecuted for disobedience to the emperor, as they refused to worship the state pantheon.

 From c.
 98 onwards a distinction between Christians and Jews in Roman literature becomes apparent.
 For example, Pliny the Younger postulates that Christians are not Jews since they do not pay the tax, in his letters to Trajan.